Salamit/programming-in-c-kochan/README.md

-This is my compilation of answers to the exercises from the book: Programming in C (3rd Edition) by Stephen G. Kochan.
+My answers to Programming in C (3rd Edition) by Stephen G. Kochan.

 Having searched for recent answers to the exercises I have put this on the web in the hopes that it can be of assistance to others.
 Feel free to message me if the code could be better.